sybillan/Regression-with-WallStreetBets/Regression-Modeling-with-WSB-and-GME.md

     ## F-statistic:  5.25 on 2 and 82 DF,  p-value: 0.007155

 There is no relationship to be inferred between GME’s High Price with Musk’s tweet.
-As observed, p is not significant.
+As observed, p=0.94173 is not significant and Residual Standard Error is high at 89.57.

 ``` r
 GME$Change<-((GME$Close-GME$Open)/GME$Open)*100